nmggithub/Kass/Readme.md

 Hi!
 This is [nmggithub](https://github.com/nmggithub), the sole developer of this project.
 I tend to avoid using pronouns in general when it comes to documentation, but I realized I couldn't really avoid it here, so this section is going to be a lot more personal than any of the other documentation.
 Perhaps I may change my style in the future, but for now this is going to stand out, so I thought I'd address it.

-Anyway, this library is currently, as of writing on version 3.0.0.
-After months of work and multiple refactors, it's here.
-Kass 3.0.0 is a major upgrade from Kass 2.0.0, hence the major version change.
+Kass 3.0.0 was a major upgrade from Kass 2.0.0, hence the major version change.
 But even now, it's still a library in transition.
-Hopefully not in the architecture department, but Kass 3.0.0 is still missing several features I wish I could have included.
+Hopefully not in the architecture department, but Kass 3.0.0 was still missing several features I wish I could have included.

 Going forward, I want to try and stick with [Semantic Versioning](https://semver.org/), but I don't think I can commit to that fully (especially with how often my mind changes).
-I honestly don't know how many (if anyone) is using this project, but I want 3.0 onward to be at least somewhat stable.
+I honestly don't know how many (if anyone) is using this project, but I wanted 3.0 onward to be at least somewhat stable.

 I consider the `MachCore` module to be mostly stable, so there will likely be little changes to it going forward (save for the addition of virtual memory API's). `BSDCore` is in its early stages, so a lot can change there.
 Finally, `Linking` will likely be folded into `BSDCore` at some point.

 I hope this library is of some use to you, and I look forward to more stable releases in the future.
 If you have any issues with it, feel free to [file an issue.](https://github.com/nmggithub/Kass/issues) If you'd like to contribute, go ahead and [open a PR.](https://github.com/nmggithub/Kass/pulls) I appreciate all the feedback and support.

+### Kass 4.0.0 update

+As of writing, Kass 4.0.0 has been released.
+Everything I have said above still stands.
+I will try to stick with SemVer, but I can't promise anything.
+There's still some API's I'd love to add more stability to, and more I'd like to add.
+The XNU kernel is a big project, and and I keep finding more and more interesting corners of it.
+Anyway, onward I go!

 ## On Licenses